 There are lots of reasons you might want to get a job.
 But remember that having a job is a commitment.
 Usually, you’ll have to agree to work a certain number of hours every week.
 And it’s important that you get to work on time.

 So think about how much time you could work every week.
 Would you have to cut back on another part of your life so you could work?
 Would you have less time for socialising with friends or playing sport?
 If you’re still at school, it’s important to make sure you have enough time for your education.
 Staying in school means you’ll have more choice when it comes to getting a job in the future.

 That’s a lot to think about, so it’s worth chatting to a parent or teacher for advice.
 And you can always talk things through with a Childline counsellor.
 Or see what other young people have to say on our message boards.

 6 reasons to get a job:

 You can get a part-time job when you're 13.
-Sometimes people younger than 13 are allowed to work.
-This is only in special circumstances though, like if they’re working in TV or theatre.
+In special circumstances, sometimes people younger than 13 are allowed to work -- if for example they're performers in TV or theatre.

 There are a few rules around having a job.
-For example, at 13 you can only do 'light work' that doesn’t get in the way of school or affect your health.
-The law also says that if you're between 13 and 16, your job can’t start before 7am or finish after 7pm.
-When it’s term time, you can’t work for more than 12 hours a week.
+For example, 'light work' that doesn't get in the way of school or affect your health.
+The law also says that can't start before 7am or finish after 7pm.
+When it's term time, you can't work for more than 12 hours a week.